Agastache aurantiaca ‘Apricot Sprite’

 The apricot-peach flower trusses make good cut blooms for a vase indoors, where they last well.

-While both flowers and foliage are very useful in the kitchen, all being edible.
+While both flowers and foliage are very useful in the kitchen, both being edible.

-Use the minty-aniseed flavour in cakes, salads (where the bright flowers really liven up the appeal), in drinks (puts a whole new dimension on a G&T or a Mojito), or to add an edible garnish to a meat dish (Agastache leaves go really well with pork).
+Use the minty-aniseed flavour in cakes, in salads (where the bright flowers really liven up the appeal), in drinks (puts a whole new dimension on a G&T or a Mojito), or to add an edible garnish to a meat dish or stir-fry (Agastache leaves go really well with pork).

 Native honey-eater birds adore it

 But for me it is the entertainment provided by our native honey-eating birds that make Agastache indispensable in my garden.

-As the Agastache blooms continuously for months on end, from late spring to autumn’s close, they are a blessing for all our useful pollinators.
+As Agastache blooms continuously for months on end, from late spring to autumn’s close, they are a blessing for all our useful pollinators.

 They are an invaluable and long lasting food source for bees, butterflies, birds and other useful pollinators – so plant some in your veggie plot or orchard.

-And to top it all off – rabbits and deer cant abide the aromatic oils in the foliage and flowers – so they leave them alone.
+And to top it all off – rabbits and deer cant abide the aromatic oils in the foliage and flowers of Agastache – so they leave them alone.
 Bless all Agastache.

 SEED SOWING ADVICE: QUICK & EASY

-Scatter seeds directly in the garden during spring or autumn / or sow at any time indoors in punnets.
+Scatter seeds directly in the garden during spring or autumn / or sow at any time indoors in a punnet.

 Sow indoors for quick plants & early flowers: First sow the seeds in a punnet on the surface of good quality seed raising mix.

-Pat seed gently into the surface of the mix.
-Do not cover.
-Seeds need light to germinate.
+Then pat the seed gently into the surface of the mix.
+But do not cover because these seeds need light to germinate.

-Moisten the mix by placing the punnet in a water bath, with the water level below the surface of the punnet, and allow the water to percolate up from the bottom.
+Now thoroughly moisten the mix by standing the punnet in a shallow water bath, and allow the water to percolate up to the mix surface from below.
 This will ensure the mix is thoroughly moist but not drenched.

 Label the punnet with the name and date sown.

-Place in a well lit position, but not in direct sunlight.
+Place in a well lit position, but not in any direct sunlight.

 Keep punnet moist by misting surface with a water spray bottle.